Last updated on October 11th, 2019

 Have you ever wondered how to start a podcast?
 You’re in the right place!
-In this article, we’ll walk you through the 22 critical steps to start your first podcast.
-There’s no fluff here!
-Just actionable steps to get you started.
+In this article, we’ll walk you through the 13 critical steps (we’re skipping the fluff here) to get your show off the ground.

 - Create an Intro and Outro

 - Record Your First Episode